Infrastructure-AsCode/aks-101/labs/lab-03/readme.md

 * Download and install [Docker for Mac](https://www.docker.com/products/docker-desktop/)

-## Task #1 - get and build application
+## Task #1 - get and build test application

 First, clone repository with application code to your PC.
-You can either clone it, or fork it out and then clone.

 ```bash
 # Get application code using ssh
 git@github.com:Infrastructure-AsCode/aks-101.git
 ```

-If you experiencing some issues with `ssh`, try to clone using `https`.
+If you experiencing issues with `ssh`, try to clone it using `https`.

 ```bash
 # Get application code using https
 https://github.com/Infrastructure-AsCode/aks-101.git
 ```

 Test application is located under `src\` folder.
-You can use Visual Studio Community edition, Rider or Visual Studio Code as an IDE to work with dotnet code.
+You can use Visual Studio, Rider or Visual Studio Code as an IDE to work with dotnet code.

 Navigate to the `src` folder and build it using `dotnet` cli.